xymian/go-chat/README.md

 - Use postgres for DB implementation ✅
 - Build simple front-end client ⏳
 - Set up db migration for users ✅
+- Implement UI to add new user to chat with ✅